 The Group introduced an incentive programme for senior managers and key personnel within the Group in 2010.
 1,500,000 stock options entitling holders to subscribe for the corresponding number of new shares in AAK AB, whereby the share capital may be increased by up to SEK 15,000,000.
+A total of 1,390,300 new shares were subscribed for during the period, and the share capital increased by SEK 13,903,000.
+The incentive programme ended in December 2015.

 Stock options have been issued for market-based consideration of SEK 21 per stock option.
 Each stock option entitles the holder to subscribe for one (1) new share in AAK AB with a quota value of SEK 10.
-The subscription for shares in AAK AB through the use of stock options must take place during the period 1 December 2013 up to and including 1 December 2015.
-597,250 new shares were registered in 2014 via a new share issue.
+The subscription for shares in AAK AB through the use of share warrants took place during the period from December 1, 2013 up to and including December 1, 2015.
+569,400 new shares were registered in 2015 via a new share issue.

-If exercised in full, this programme could result in an overall dilution effect of up to approximately 3.54 percent in relation to share capital after full dilution, calculated on the basis of the number of additional shares in relation to the number of existing and additional shares.
+The programme resulted in dilution of 3.4%, calculated as the number of additional shares in relation to the number of existing shares plus additional shares.
 Senior managers and key personnel have purchased stock options at market value, valued in accordance with Black & Scholes.